Nearly 30,000 Migrants Crossed Channel To UK Last Year - UrduPoint

 But the unauthorised arrival of 29,437 people on the southeast English coast is still the second-largest yearly tally since officials began publishing the numbers in 2018.

-The perilous journeys across one of the world's busiest shipping lanes have become a huge political problem for Britain's Conservative government, with Prime Minister Rishi Sunak pledging last year to "stop the boats".
+The perilous journeys across one of the world's busiest shipping lanes have become a political headache for Britain's Conservative government, with Prime Minister Rishi Sunak vowing last year to "stop the boats".

 Sunak said last month that there was no "firm date" for meeting his pledge.

-The beleaguered leader will likely point to the 36 per cent reduction in small-boat arrivals last year after a record 45,000 migrants made the journey in 2022.
+Responding to Monday's statistics, his Downing Street office pointed to a 36-percent reduction in small-boat arrivals last year, after a record 45,000 migrants made the journey in 2022.

-His government claims that a £480 million ($610 million) agreement with France to increase efforts to stop the migrants is starting to pay off, alongside fast-track return deals struck with countries such as Albania.
+It credited "robust action" targeting "small boat gangs" -- partly through a £480 million ($610 million) collaboration agreement with France -- alongside fast-track migrant return deals struck with countries such as Albania.

-But Labour, the main opposition party -- which has enjoyed double-digit poll leads for the duration of Sunak's nearly 15 months in power -- says Sunak has failed to keep his promise and his immigration policy is in chaos.
+That prompted more than 24,000 deportations and 246 arrests for people smuggling in 2023, according to Downing Street.

+The government said it had cleared a "legacy" backlog of 112,000 asylum applications that were made before 28 June 2022, and this was reducing the number of hotel rooms being used to house would-be refugees.

 - 'Unreasonable' -

-But the policy remains stalled after the UK Supreme Court ruled that deporting them to the east African country was illegal under international law.
+However the Rwanda policy remains stalled after the UK Supreme Court ruled that deporting migrants to the east African country was illegal under international law.

 The cross-Channel journeys on small inflatable vessels, which are often overloaded and unseaworthy, have repeatedly proved deadly.